-2.4 Back Migration
+2.4.
+Back Migration

 To determine if we can benefit from back migration before actually migrating back an MPI task when the original node is recovered, the performance of MPI tasks across all nodes must be monitored.
-Systems, such as Ganglia [21], htop [22] and PAPI [23], monitor the performance of entire nodes rather than MPI task-specific performance or even timestep-specific metrics.
+Systems, such as Ganglia [30], htop [31] and PAPI [32], monitor the performance of entire nodes rather than MPI task-specific performance or even timestep-specific metrics.
 Per-node measurements tend to be inaccurate as they fail to capture the "velocity" of an MPI job before and after task migration.
 In our design, we eliminate node-centric draw-backs through self-monitoring within each MPI task.

+HPC applications spend 90 percent of the execution time of programs in loops, and "loop profiling tools" can be used to gather timestep information [33].
 During a job's execution, MPI tasks record the duration of a timestep and relay this information to the same decentralized scheduler that we designed for migration trigger as shown in Figure 1.
 The scheduler compares the "velocity" of the MPI job before and after task migration to decide whether or not to migrate an MPI task back to the original node once this node is brought back online in a healthy state.
 The decision considers (a) the overhead of back migration and (b) the estimated time for the remaining portion of the job, which is also recorded for the MPI job and communicated between the job and the scheduler.
 We assume back migration overhead to be symmetric to the initial migration overhead.